jojojovela/startup/notes.md

 - So, if someone goes to '/store/myStore', your website will respond with a message saying the name of the store is 'myStore'.
 The :storeName part in the URL is like a placeholder for any store name someone might type after '/store/'.

+**localhost** - This is a special hostname that refers to the current machine or computer that you are using.
+It's often used to access services or websites running on the same machine.
+When you use localhost, you're essentially saying, "on this computer."